|Lymphocyte Population Biology - CNRS URA 1961|

 c) The study of the role of lymphocyte competition in the selection and control of the primary and memory immune responses.

-B cell homeostasis and selection (Emmanuelle Gaudin, Yi Hao): B cell tolerance or auto-immunity is determined by selective events.
+B cell homeostasis and selection (Yi Hao, Emmanuelle Gaudin): B cell tolerance or autoimmunity is determined by selective events.
 Negative selection of self-reactive B cells is well documented and proven.
 In contrast, positive selection of conventional B cells is yet to be firmly established.
-We demonstrated that developing self-reactive B cells are not always highly sensitive to the deletion mechanisms imposed by membrane-bound self-antigens.
+We demonstrate that developing self-reactive B cells are not always highly sensitive to the deletion mechanisms imposed by membrane-bound self-antigens.
 At low amounts, membrane-bound antigens allow survival of B cells bearing a single high affinity self-reactive B cell receptor (BCR).
-More important, we show that forced allelic inclusion modifies B cell fate: low quantities of self-antigen induce the selection and accumulation of increased numbers of self-reactive B cells with decreased expression of antigen-specific BCRs.
-By directly measuring antigen binding by intact B cells, we show that the low amounts of self-antigen select self-reactive B cells with a lower association constant.
-A fraction of these B cells is activated and secretes auto-antibodies that form circulating immune complexes with self-antigen.
-These findings demonstrate that conventional B cells undergo positive selection and that the fate of a self-reactive B cell depends on the quantity of self-antigen, the number of BCRs engaged and on its overall antigen-binding avidity, rather than on the affinity of individual BCRs.
+More importantly, we showed that forced allelic inclusion modifies B cell fate; low quantities of self-antigen induce the selection and accumulation of increased numbers of self-reactive B cells with decreased expression of antigen-specific BCRs.
+By directly measuring antigen binding by intact B cells, we showed that the low amounts of self antigen select self-reactive B cells with a lower association constant.
+A fraction of these B cells is activated and secretes autoantibodies that form circulating immune complexes with self-antigen.
+These findings demonstrate that conventional B cells can undergo positive selection and that the fate of a self-reactive B cell depends on the quantity of self-antigen, the number of BCRs engaged, and on its overall antigen-binding avidity, rather than on the affinity of individual BCRs.

 Role of the IL- 7/ IL-7 receptor on T cell homeostasis (Jaime Franco).
 The mechanisms that control the size of the peripheral T cell pool are not yet fully understood.
 IL-7 has been shown to be involved both in the generation and survival of mature peripheral T. It is therefore possible that IL-7 may also play a role determining the size of the mature T cell pool.
 Yet, The quantitative relationship between IL-7 levels and peripheral T cell has not been established.
 We have now set up an experimental system that allow the generation of B and T cells in IL-7-/-Rag-/- hosts, based in the enforced expression and production of IL-7.
 This experimental system will allow us to finely study the relationships between the available dose of IL-7 and T cell production and pool size.
 Using this system we can also generate IL-7 producing mature T cells, which will be used to regulate the T cell expansion potential and homeostasis in Il-7-/- hosts.

-Competition and survival among CD4 memory T cell compartment (Sylvie Garcia).
-The competitive properties of memory T cells are one of the parameters that control the composition of the memory compartments.
+Competition and survival among CD4 memory T cell compartment (Sylvie Garcia, Catarina Leitao).
+The survival competitive properties of memory T cells are one of the parameters that control the composition of the memory compartments.
 The aim of this project is to define and compare the rules governing the CD4 and CD8 memory pool.
-Two aspects will be explored: 1-The competition between different memory cell subsets.
-This will be studied upon the co-transfer of several types of TCR transgenic memory CD4 and CD8 T cells into adoptive immunodeficient hosts.
-2-The capacities of newly generated memory T cells to replace preexistent T cell memory subsets.
-In case of replacement, this would lead to the qualitative impoverishment of the old memory pool (attrition).
-The sequential transfer of different TCR transgenic memory and naïve T cells into immunodeficient hosts will assess this process of replacement.
-The fate of each T cell memory subset will be studied regarding the specificity, function (Th1 vs Th2 for CD4 memory) and age of memory cells.
-These studies may contribute to understand the regulatory processes controlling the generation and maintenance of the memory T cell pool during acute (i.e. vaccination) or chronic (i.e. HIV infection) antigenic stimulations.
+Two aspects of these mechanisms are currently explored: 1-The competition between different memory subsets.
+2-The capacities of newly generated T cell memory subpopulation to compete with preexistent T cell memory subsets.
+In case of out-competition, this process would lead to the qualitative impoverishment of the memory pool (named attrition).
+To address these two issues, we are creating mice containing several TCR tg T cell CD4 and CD8 subsets and polyclonal T cells.
+This is achieved either by engraftments of a mixture BM precursors or adoptive transfers of mature T cells of T cell deficient hosts.
+In these mice, each subsets can be easily distingued by the differential expression of Vα, Vβ and Ly5 and Thy1 alleles.
+The first point is analyzed by co-transferring several types of TCR transgenic memory CD4 and CD8 T cells into adoptive immunodeficient hosts.
+The second point is assessed by the sequential immunization of the different TCR transgenic naïve T cell subsets contained in the hosts.
+In both cases, the fate of each memory subsets is followed regarding to the specificity, function (Th1 vs Th2 for CD4 memory) and age of memory cells.
+These studies should help to understand the regulatory processes controlling the generation and maintenance of the memory T cell pool during acute (i.e. vaccination) or chronic (i.e. HIV infection) antigenic stimulations.